felipeclopes/redisrank/README.md

 Buffering tries to fold together multiple `store` calls into as few as possible by merging the statistics hashes from all calls and groups them based on scope, label, date depth, and more.
-You configure the the buffer by setting `Redistat.buffer_size` to an integer higher than 1.
-This basically tells Redistat how many `store` calls to buffer in memory before writing all data to Redis.
+You configure the the buffer by setting `Redisrank.buffer_size` to an integer higher than 1.
+This basically tells Redisrank how many `store` calls to buffer in memory before writing all data to Redis.